SecondStarLabs/media_manager/README.md

+# Media Manager

-# README
+## README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+- Ruby version - ruby 2.7.0p0

-* System dependencies
+- System dependencies - Rails 6.0.2.1 and goodies listed @excid3's jumpstart

-* Configuration
+- Configuration

-* Database creation
+- Database creation postgresql

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...